Supercuspidal unipotent representations: L-packets and formal degrees: Semisimple unramified groups

-When $\mb G_\ad$ is adjoint and simple, Lusztig's classification shows that the formal degree (of $\pi_\ad$) determines a unique conjugacy class of $F_\omega$-stable parahoric subgroups of $G_\ad^{F_\omega}$ which gives rise to one or more supercuspidal unipotent representations with that formal degree.
+When $\mb G_\ad$ is adjoint and simple, Theorem \ref{thm:A} and Lusztig's classification show that the formal degree (of $\pi_\ad$) determines a unique conjugacy class of $F_\omega$-stable parahoric subgroups of $G_\ad^{F_\omega}$ which gives rise to one or more supercuspidal unipotent representations with that formal degree.
 Via a factorization as in \eqref{eq:11.2} this extends to all unramified adjoint $\mb G_\ad$.

 This need not be true when $\mb G$ is not adjoint, but then still all such parahoric subgroups are associate by elements of $\Omega^\theta_\ad$.
 It follows that the number of $G^{F_\omega}$-conjugacy classes of such parahoric subgroups is precisely $[ \Omega_\ad^\theta / \Omega_\ad^{\PH,\theta} : \Omega^\theta/\Omega^{\PH,\theta} ] = g'$.
 By \eqref{eq:2.10} the group $(\Omega^{\theta,\mh P})^*$ acts simply transitively on the set of irreducible $G^{F_\omega}$-representations containing $\sigma$.
 It follows that